Are You an Aspiring “Reducetarian”? These Are the 5 Smart Grocery Swaps You’ve Got to Try

 What is reducetarianism?

-You’ve heard that eating more plants, and less meat, is one of the best things you can do for the planet (it’s also a boost for your health).
+You’ve heard that eating more plants, and less meat, is one of the best things you can do for the planet (and your health).
 But when you’ve got loved ones to feed, giving up meat cold turkey can feel like a lifestyle change that’s just not worth the fight.

 If you’ve found yourself in that scenario, figuring out the right thing to do can be tough.
 Even though most of us now understand that consuming too much meat—which can increase the risk of deficiency in nutrients from fruits, vegetables, and whole grains—is associated with disorders like heart disease, colon cancer, and obesity, global research shows that meat consumption has increased every year over the past two decades-plus.